OPEN-DSI/ecommerceng_woosync/README.md

 # WooSync, synchronize Woocommerce and Dolibarr

-# IMPORTANT
-You have to rename the folder to ecommerceng when you download the zip file or make a gti clone.
-In other case the module will not work
+## You have to rename the folder to ecommerceng when you download the zip file or make a gti clone.
+In other case the module will ## not work

 Use it at you onwn risk Open-DSI does not provide support for the use, installation or bug fixing for this software.
 For this you have to acquire a time credit on our online shop. https://www.open-dsi.fr/boutique/ You can also consult our company for any installation, configuration or development services.
 Forker Repository of Teclib modules for Dolibarr ERP CRM
 Only use to maintain ecommerceng module for Woocommerce